How to Set Goals: A step-by-step guide

 The steps to getting through this next part are the same as if you would eat an elephant: one bite at a time.

 - When I first wrote like this 3 years ago, my big hairy audacious goal was opening a store.
 Six months later, I did.
-Two years after that, my goal was closing the store and continuing to grow my business in another way.
+Two years after that, my goal was to close the store and continue to grow my business in another way.
 My point is: don’t think about this as permanent, view this as stepping stones to the matters of your heart.
 Trust yourself here, even if, especially if, you don't have all the steps figured out yet.

 “The more important the work is to your soul’s evolution, the more resistance and fear you will feel towards pursuing it”